 But don’t take our word for it.
 Evidence of how seriously we take your feedback and how we respond to it is included in our “You Said, We Did!” updates below:

 We have previously provided discounts for booking early on attendance-only programmes, and would do so again.
 However, these "early-bird" discounts are inconsistent with the highly flexible blended learning courses we currently deliver.
 You are allowed to study at your own pace and may enroll at any time throughout the year.
 So there is no fixed start date for any course and as a result no early-booking either.
-However, penalties for late booking at fixed events do still apply.
+However, early-bird discounts and late-booking penalties still apply for fixed events.

-When logging in on the website returning students will be able to claim additional individual discounts on future attendance programmes.
-To do so a student must be logged in when they fill in the application form.
+When logging in on the website returning students will be able to claim additional individual discounts on future programmes.
+To do so a student must be logged in and make their purchase using the portal.

 We have re-structured some of the most costly elements of the covert courses, mainly replacing training on current covert technology with simulated equivalents.
 As a result we managed to reduce the cost of covert programmes by approximately €1,500.
 However, as sensitive material must be delivered in person and with special security measures in place, the cost of running such programmes is inherently higher.